th0rz05/safe-dl-framework/src/reports/final_report.md

 * **Activation Clustering**: A defense aimed at detecting and neutralizing backdoors in models.
 It works by clustering intermediate layer activations of the model to identify and isolate training samples containing the malicious trigger, allowing for their removal.
 * **Adversarial Training**: One of the most common and effective defenses against evasion attacks.
 It involves augmenting the training dataset with adversarial examples (generated by the attack itself) and retraining the model.
 This improves the model's robustness, making it more resistant to future adversarial perturbations.
-* **Anomaly Detection**: Applies algorithms to identify data points or model behaviors that deviate significantly from normal patterns, potentially indicating the presence of an attack (e.g., poisoned samples or triggered backdoor inputs).
 * **Data Cleaning**: A general approach to remove corrupted, mislabeled, or outlier samples from the training dataset.
 It aims to improve the overall quality and integrity of the data, thereby making the model more robust to various forms of data-based attacks, including poisoning.
-* **Dp Training**: Differentially Private Training adds noise to the training process (e.g., to gradients) to protect the privacy of individual training data points.
-While primarily for privacy, it can also offer some robustness benefits against certain data poisoning attacks by limiting the influence of individual samples.
-* **Fine Pruning**: A defense method primarily against backdoor attacks.
-It involves pruning specific neurons or connections in the neural network that are highly activated by the backdoor trigger but are less critical for clean accuracy, effectively disrupting the backdoor's functionality.
 * **Gradient Masking**: This defense aims to obscure or modify the gradients seen by an attacker, making it harder for gradient-based adversarial attacks to succeed.
 It can involve various techniques like non-differentiable transformations or adding noise to gradients.
-* **Influence Functions**: This technique is used to identify and remove training samples that have a disproportionate or negative influence on the model.
-It is particularly effective against data poisoning attacks, such as 'Clean Label', by helping to purify the training dataset.
 * **Jpeg Preprocessing**: A simple defense that applies JPEG compression to inputs before feeding them to the model.
 The compression process can flatten out small adversarial perturbations, making the adversarial examples less effective against the model.
-* **Model Inspection**: Involves analyzing the internal states and behaviors of the model (e.g., activations, weights) to identify anomalies or patterns indicative of malicious injections like backdoors.
-This is a diagnostic defense often used in conjunction with other mitigation techniques.
-* **Per Class Monitoring**: This defense involves monitoring the model's performance or internal states on a per-class basis.
-Anomalies in specific class predictions or feature distributions can indicate a targeted attack, such as label flipping, allowing for timely intervention.
-* **Provenance Tracking**: This defense focuses on tracing the origin and modifications of data throughout the pipeline.
-By maintaining a verifiable history of data, it helps detect and prevent data poisoning by identifying unauthorized or malicious alterations to the training set.
-* **Pruning**: Reduces the size of the neural network by removing less important connections or neurons.
-While often used for model compression, it can also help remove redundant capacity that might be exploited by certain attacks, including backdoors.
 * **Randomized Smoothing**: A certified defense that provides provable robustness guarantees against adversarial attacks.
 It works by adding random noise to inputs during inference and then classifying based on the aggregated predictions, making it difficult for an attacker to craft effective adversarial examples.
-* **Robust Loss**: Utilizing loss functions that are less sensitive to noisy or adversarial labels during training.
-This can help the model learn more robust features and reduce the impact of poisoned data.
 * **Spectral Signatures**: A backdoor detection technique that analyzes the spectral properties of the hidden layer activations.
 It identifies anomalous patterns indicative of a backdoor trigger embedded in the training data, allowing for the isolation and mitigation of poisoned samples.

 ---